 The focus of centering prayer is to consent to God’s presence and action within.
 Choose a word or phrase that helps you remember that you are consenting to God’s work and power in your life – whether that means getting pregnant or not getting pregnant.
 For instance, your sacred word could be “Trust” or “Hope” or “God’s will be done” or “Acceptance.”
 Note that it’s not necessarily “praying for a baby” or “increased fertility” or “conception”!
 The idea is to be open to what God has in store.

-Find a comfortable position and place for prayer
+Find a comfortable position and quiet space when you pray for a baby

 When you’re praying for a baby, be prepared for distractions, such as images, feelings, reflections, physical sensations, and unexpected thoughts…and use your sacred word to quell those distractions.